 We consulted women’s health experts and trusted resources to tell you how your vagina changes throughout your lifetime and what you can do to keep it in tip-top shape.
 Whether you’re 20 or 65, wondering about pubic hair or pregnancy, here’s a decade-by-decade guide with your vagina in mind.

-Although more and more people are waiting until their 30s to have a child, scientific literature states that, if based on optimal fertility and overall health outcomes, yours 20s may be the better time to conceive.
+Although more and more people are waiting until their 30s to have a child, that, if based on optimal fertility and overall health outcomes, yours 20s may be the better time to conceive.
 We spoke with Kara Earthman, a women’s health nurse practitioner (WHNP), to get a better understanding of the vagina during this decade.

 “The color of the vulvar skin will vary based on your unique genetics, but generally skin will be lighter in this decade than in later decades,” says Earthman.
 “The skin will likely not be as thick as it was in teenage years, so it may appear thinner than you remember in high school.”